jonhill90/terraform-labs/tools/mcp/README.md

 The server provides endpoints for searching, reading, and writing to your knowledge base.
 For complete documentation, see the [Obsidian MCP README](obsidian/README.md).

-## Using the Framework with Claude and GitHub Copilot
+## Using the Framework with Claude

-The knowledge framework works with multiple AI assistants:

-### Claude Integration

 Claude interacts with the knowledge framework through Python commands, making it more platform-agnostic and flexible: